 Book Your Next Winter Visit to the Western White Mountains

-This winter may look and feel a little different this year, but the Western White Mountains are open and ready to host all your winter fun.
+The Western White Mountains are ready to host all your winter fun.
 Just plan ahead, follow the rules, and you’ll be sure to have a wonderful time.